jina-ai/jina/docs/get-started/what-is-jina.md

 :scale: 50%
 ```

-Patterns are nice, cloud native features are awesome.
+Patterns are nice, cloud native features are cool.
 But what's the point if you need to spend months to learn them?
-Jina's design principles are simple and clear: flatten the learning curve for Python developers and make all awesome production-level features easily accessible.
+Jina's design principles are simple and clear: flatten the learning curve of cloud native techniques and make all awesome production-level features easily accessible.

 ## Summary